 Organization of beta(1) integrin and N-cadherin mediated adhesion complexes during lens cell differentiation

-"Organization of $\beta\sb1$ integrin and N-cadherin mediated adhesion complexes during lens cell differentiation" (1998).
+Veneziale, Robert William, "Organization of beta(1) integrin and N-cadherin mediated adhesion complexes during lens cell differentiation" (1998).
 ETD Collection for Thomas Jefferson University.
 AAI9829091.